 Toribio-Mateas brings to light two key factors defining a healthy gut: diversity and abundance.
 That is, the genetic diversity of gut microbiota and the relative abundance of bacterial populations.
-A more diverse and abundant microbiota is associated with a healthy eubiotic state, while a narrowing or reduction in microbial diversity is seen in pathogenic, dysbiotic states.
+A more diverse and abundant microbiota leads to a healthy eubiotic state, while a narrowing or reduction in microbial diversity causes pathogenic, dysbiotic states.

 What defines an unhealthy gut?

 A lack of gut microbiota diversity, as mentioned above, is a marker for possible disease.
-One major function of the gut is to absorb nutrients – the gut’s ability to absorb nutrients, how permeable the intestinal wall is to passing substances, is called gut permeability, or “leaky gut.”
-Gut microbiota are crucial for the absorption of nutrients – food is broken down in the gut, microbiota “catch” the nutrients, and pass readily absorbable nutrients along into the body.
+One major function of the gut is to absorb nutrients.
+The gut’s ability to absorb nutrients, how permeable the intestinal wall is to passing substances, is called gut permeability, or “leaky gut.”
+Thus, gut microbiota are crucial for the absorption of nutrients.
+Food is broken down in the gut, microbiota “catch” the nutrients and pass readily absorbable nutrients along into the body.
 This is an oversimplified model, but you get the picture.

 Because an unhealthy gut has lesser diversity and abundance of bacterial populations, there are fewer “catchers” to exchange nutrients from the GI tract into the bloodstream.
 Another feature seen in a dysbiotic gut is excess mucus secretion resulting from inflammation.
 Excess mucus creates a physical obstacle preventing absorption, as nutrients need to pass through the barrier.

-Both features of dysbiosis lead to an impermeable gut (one which molecules cannot permeate, or pass through), or “leaky gut,” wherein nutrients are excreted without ever being absorbed.
+Both features of dysbiosis lead to an impermeable gut which molecules cannot pass through, or a “leaky gut,” wherein nutrients are excreted without ever being absorbed.

 What causes dysbiosis?

-Some factors leading to an unhealthy gut include a lack of dietary fiber and natural biodiversity (such as eating an assortment of fruits and veggies), processed foods, excessive antibiotic use, environmental toxins, and even stress.
+Some factors leading to an unhealthy gut include a lack of dietary fiber and natural biodiversity (attained by eating an assortment of fruits and veggies), excessive antibiotic use, processed foods, environmental toxins, and even stress.
 Indeed, there’s a wealth of evidence showing the harmful effects of psychosocial stress on gut microbiota.

 This goes both ways – psychosocial stress can affect one’s microbiota, and one’s microbiota can affect the way one responds to stress!
 In animal studies, a healthy microbiota is associated with an improved ability to respond to stress, whereas an imbalanced microbiota impairs the stress response.
 Here we see a cyclic, self-reinforcing picture of dysbiosis beginning to emerge, shedding light on the chronic and progressive nature of dysbiotic conditions.